godfreybwaira/shani-ob/README.md

 **Description:**

-If you want to apply your own function on output returned by server before render it to a web page, you should `shani-mw` (shani middleware) attribute.
-It can be used to format output or change it before inserting it to web page.
+If you want to apply your own function on output returned by server before rendering to a web page, you should `shani-mw` (shani middleware) attribute.
+It is used to format output or change it before inserting it to web page.

 **Syntax:**